 Our annual Christmas mission takes different forms from year to year, but always involves helping those in need at the holiday season.
 Some years we buy presents for children and their families who won’t get much otherwise for Christmas.
 Some years we support efforts such as the local domestic abuse shelter and a shelter for the homeless in Pittsburgh.
 Whatever we choose, the congregation always comes through in a big way.

 Our food pantry was established in the mid-1980's and serves people in need of the congregation and community.
 It runs entirely on donations, and is handled with confidentiality.
+Recently we added a Blessings Box outside the church in the spirit of - "Take what you need, leave what you can."
 We are a small, nimble operation with little red-tape.
 We deliver help in a hurry where it is needed.

 Adopt a Highway